jodokus31/seablock-specific/README.md

 ### Details:
  - Fuel value for most chemical solids are doubled
     - Don't adjust nuclear fuel, rocket fuel, etc.
-    - Known Issue: Burner furnaces are not changed, so they are double as efficient
+    - Known Issue: Burner furnaces, assemblers, etc. are not changed, so they are double as efficient
  - Boiler efficiency is tiered (percentages relative to unchanged values)
  - All tiers and fuel factors are customizable
  - Default values: